benfoxall/benfoxall.github.com/_posts/2025-07-23-offline-things.md

 🕹️ **Demos**.
 There's some stuff to play around with at [remotehack.space/QR-TX][QRSocket]

 - [Chat](https://remotehack.space/QR-TX/?demo=chat) - a chat demo which shows pending message state.
 - [Signalling](https://remotehack.space/QR-TX/?demo=signal) - negotiates a peer-to-peer webrtc video connection between devices.
+This upgrade works even when both devices are connected to a local-only network.

 🤔 **Data Sync**.
 I think this could fit pretty well with a [CRDT] - where you've got a local version of some content and you use qr codes to sync state with other devices.